The Challenges

 Challenges at the License & Passport Center

-Bordering 10 communities and with 1.5 million people living within 15 miles of the city, the License & Passport Center has become one of the busiest registrars in the state, completing 185,000 transactions for driver’s licenses, vehicle tabs, vehicle titles, hunting and fishing licenses, and passports annually.
+Bordering 10 communities and with 1.5 million people living within 15 miles of the city, the License and Passport Center has become one of the busiest registrars in the state, completing 185,000 transactions for driver’s licenses, vehicle tabs, vehicle titles, hunting and fishing licenses, and passports annually.

 The building has only half the space needed to deliver services efficiently, according to an independent analysis by the BKV Group.
 With license and passport centers closing in nearby cities, the demand for services at the Roseville center is expected to surge over the next few years, but the current building lacks the space needed to support a growing customer base.